The 23rd Kloof Conservancy Indigenous Open Gardens Show will take place on the weekend of 25/26 March 2023. Scroll down for all the details.

 Entry Fees

-Entry is free for kids under 12.
-Payment is by Zapper or cash.
+Entry is free for children under 12

-Gardens 1, 2 and 3 | R30 for each garden |
+Gardens | R35/person for each garden |

 The Gardens